-This is a website which focus on encouraging you Biblicaly, Helping you grow Biblicaly weekly in your walk with God, and to grow in your walk in a community of growing christian in an church.
+Weekly Biblical Encouragement’s mission is to encourage the viewer to grow in their relationship with God through weekly Bible studies and encouraging verse images.
+This is a website that focuses on encouraging you Biblically, Helping you grow Biblically weekly in your walk with God, and growing in your walk in a community of growing Christian in a church.
+About Weekly Biblical Encouragement

 God the Father is the Sovereign Designer and Ruler of the universe.
 He is the Source of all things and has eternally, or always, existed.
 He is all powerful, all knowing, ever present, unchanging, completely worthy of our trust, and above all, holy.
 It is in Him that we live, move and exist.
 He is loving, compassionate, and faithful to His people and His promises.
 He is co-equal with God the Son and God the Holy Spirit within the Triune Godhead.

 (Verses below have been hyperlinked for your ease, click to view)

 Genesis 1:1, 26-27; 3:22; Psalm 90:2; Matthew 28:19; I Peter 1:2; II Corinthians 13:14; Exodus 3:14; Numbers 23:19; Leviticus 11:44-45; 19:2; Psalm 11:4:6; Malachi 3:6, John 3:16; 4:24; 5:26; 14:1; Acts 17:28; Romans 3:3-4

 The Bible is God’s Word to all people.
 It was written by human authors under the supernatural guidance of the Holy Spirit.
 It is the supreme source of truth.
 Because it is inspired by God, it is truth without any mixture of error and is completely relevant to our daily lives.